Bobby Hurley: Horse racing

 A fan of thoroughbred horse racing, Hurley owned Songandaprayer who won the 2001 Fountain of Youth Stakes.
 He was also co-owner with breeder with Nik Visger.
 In December 2009 he was sued by PNC Bank for defaulting on a $1 million loan that was used to purchase Songandaprayer, who was trained by Eddie Plesa Jr. He owns Devil Eleven Stables, which went into foreclosure in 2010, and was sold in 2011.

 Personal life

 Hurley married Leslie Palceski on November 2, 1995.
 They have two daughters and a son: Cameron, Sydney, and Bobby.

-In May 1992, he was arrested and charged with drunk driving in Durham County, North Carolina.
-He pleaded guilty later that month to a lesser charge of careless and reckless driving and was given a six-month suspended sentence, a $500 fine and a 90-day suspension of his driver's license.